 There have been several posts on the environment variables, but I think Microsoft just released a pretty GREAT update recently.
-I honestly don’t have a clue when this function was released, but it made my day a LOT easier:)
+I honestly don’t have a clue when this function was released, but it made my day a LOT easier:) This is how we used to refer to Environmental Variables:

 Within the solution explorer you can add Environmental variables that can be used across the different systems.
 In this test I am using a variable to define what environment I am working in “Test or Production”.